 Make sure the review portals that you choose serve you.
 Always start with your own website - get your web developer to add a page that will allow people to leave feedback directly on your site.
 If you manage your own web page through a platform like WordPress just choose an appropriate plugin.

 From there you can use any review portals you want, but make sure you check out the reputation of those portals.
 You want to steer clear of Yelp, for example, because Yelp has a well-known reputation of conveniently “losing” good reviews whenever a business refuses to pay their exorbitant advertising fees.
 Yelp denies this allegation, but the anecdotal evidence keeps piling high, and some of Yelp’s recent lawsuits have been very telling.
 In general, if the site is primarily a review site that sells advertising then you’ll want to steer clear.

 Google sells advertising, but it doesn’t attach that to its reviews.
 It’s focused on PPC.
 So Google is generally pretty safe.
 Ditto for Facebook.
 By contrast, Yelp, Angie’s List, and portals like them have their own agenda, one that runs counter to yours.

 You can take a look at a side-by-side comparison of some different review portals by checking out this blog post.

 Work hard to be the best you can be; Both Online and Off

 In the end, no attempt to control your internet reputation (or your visibility online) can be successful if your business isn’t doing a good job of serving customers.
 Every time you get negative feedback from a customer you should truly evaluate your business.
 Look for ways to make real improvements so the issue doesn’t come up again.
-As your business improves so too will your chances to end the disparity between, not only local but increasing regular white hat SEO services and reputation management.
+As your business improves so too will your chances to end the disparity between, not only local but increasing regular white hat SEO services and online reputation management.

 And you have to end the disparity.
 There’s no point in having good reviews if nobody can find you...and there’s no point in being found if your reviews chase customers off to your competitors.